-- Action SA-3a Continue to implement the Local Hazard Mitigation Plan (LHMP) for Glenn County. - Action SA-3b Conduct periodic emergency response training exercises and or participate in other area exercises to ensure that key members, local leaders, and emergency response personnel are adequately trained and prepared for emergency situations.
-Critical facilities within the county should also be annually assessed to ensure they are properly supplied. - Action SA-3c Encourage residents, County staff, and community leaders to participate in disaster training programs, and develop educational programs that will increase public awareness of fire safety and emergency response planning. - Action SA-3d Provide signage at public buildings and critical facilities that contain Automated External Defibrillators (AEDs). - Action SA-3e Develop and annually update an emergency contact list and emergency response information on the County's website.
-The information should include emergency access routes, available emergency resources, and contact information for emergency responders. - Action SA-3f order to ensure that the project provides adequate emergency access.
+Action SA-3a Continue to implement the Local Hazard Mitigation Plan (LHMP) for Glenn County.

+Action SA-3b Conduct periodic emergency response training exercises and or participate in other area exercises to ensure that key members, local leaders, and emergency response personnel are adequately trained and prepared for emergency situations.
+Critical facilities within the county should also be annually assessed to ensure they are properly supplied.

+Action SA-3c Encourage residents, County staff, and community leaders to participate in disaster training programs, and develop educational programs that will increase public awareness of fire safety and emergency response planning.

+Action SA-3d Provide signage at public buildings and critical facilities that contain Automated External Defibrillators (AEDs).

+Develop and annually update an emergency contact list and emergency response information on the County's website.
+The information should include emergency access routes, available emergency resources, and contact information for emergency responders.

+Action SA-3f

-Coordinate with the Glenn County Disaster Council and the Director of Emergency Services to update the Emergency Response Plan and LHMP periodically, as needed to meet existing and projected future emergency services needs throughout Glenn County. - Action SA-3g As part of the development review process, consult with the local fire department/district or CalFire in findings when approving discretionary projects and permits that the project adequately provides for and/ or does not impede emergency response.
+Coordinate with the Glenn County Disaster Council and the Director of Emergency Services to update the Emergency Response Plan and LHMP periodically, as needed to meet existing and projected future emergency services needs throughout Glenn County.

+Action SA-3g As part of the development review process, consult with the local fire department/district or CalFire in order to ensure that the project provides adequate emergency access.

-Action SA-3d As part of the development review process adopt
+Action SA-3h As part of the development review process adopt